White Sox club 5 solo HRs, snap Reds’ winning streak | Sports-Games

 White Sox club 5 solo HRs, snap Reds’ winning streak

-Keuchel, who dealt with back spasms and last started on Aug.
-6, was far from dominant, but good enough to make it through 75 pitches while allowing four hits, walking three and striking out seven.
+Keuchel, who dealt with back spasms and most recently started on Sept.
+6, was far from dominant, but was good enough to make it through 75 pitches while allowing four hits, walking three and striking out seven.
 Matt Foster (5-0) pitched two innings of scoreless relief to get the win.
 Cincinnati (26-27), which has worked its way back into postseason contention, failed to take advantage of Keuchel's mediocre stuff.
 The Reds, who homered four times in Friday's 7-1 win, stranded seven runners over the first three innings, including the bases loaded in the second.

 Reds' Cy Young Award candidate Trevor Bauer (4-4, 1.80 ERA) allowed two hits through four innings until the Chicago bats woke up in the fifth.
 Nomar Mazara drove the ball just inside the right-field foul pole for his first home run since Sept.
 22, 2019.
 Two batters later, AL MVP candidate Anderson went deep to center field to put the White Sox up 2-0.
 Bauer yielded those two homers, five total hits and he struck out five with a walk over seven innings and 107 pitches.
 Robert Stephenson came on in the eighth for Cincinnati and promptly gave up home runs to the first three batters he faced.